daniel-was-taken/daniel-was-taken/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in playing video games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about mobile development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/daniel-ferreira-1a4185238

 <!---
 daniel-was-taken/daniel-was-taken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.